vitriber/challenge-altair.io/README.md

     cd ../web
     npm run dev

-3. Open your browser and navigate to http://localhost:3000 to view the application.
+3. Open your browser and navigate to http://localhost: with a port generate to view the application.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.